godegov/SpaceshipDemo/README.md

 If not set, the serialized value from GUI Options is taken (which may have changed on the previous run if this option was specified)

-* "-upsamplingmethod" sets the upsampling method from the following list:
+* "-upsamplingmethod": sets the upsampling method from the following list:

 		"CatmullRom",